 - Who needs it?
 Non-EU nationals staying in Spain for more than six months under a residence permit or visa.
 Some dependents of EU citizens may also be eligible.

 - Does it expire?
-Yes, the TIE is valid for the duration of the visa or residence permit and must be renewed when it expires.
+Yes, but it's the card, not an underlying number, that expires.
+The TIE is valid only for the duration of the visa or residence permit it's tied to, and must be renewed each time that permit is renewed.
+The NIE number printed on it stays the same across every new card.

 - Does it grant residency?
 Yes, the TIE confirms the holder’s legal right to live in Spain.